 1.1.
 Either the left side up-going three balls contain the fake lighter ball,

 1.2.
-Or, The right side down-going pan contains the fake heavier ball.
+Or, The right side descending pan has the fake heavier ball.

-All six suspected fake balls are shaded orange with upgoing left pan balls marked L and downcoming right pan balls marked R for ease of later reference.
+All six suspected fake balls are shaded with up-going left pan balls marked L and descending right pan balls marked R for ease of later reference.

 Analysis and weighing decision for the second weighing for two groups of 3 suspect balls each

-First decision taken to balance the upgoing and downcoming trends partially is,
+First decision taken to balance the up-going and descending situation partially is,

 To EXCHANGE 1 ball between the two pans.

-This is a variation of much used base equalization technique used in solving math problems quickly.
-Observe that this action balances the asymmetry of nature of ball weights and increases the overall symmetry.
+This is a variation of much used base equalization technique used in solving math problems at high speed.
+This action balances the asymmetry of nature of ball weights and increases the overall symmetry.

-And the second decision taken to decrease the possibility load of second and third weighing is,
+The second decision taken to reduce the number of possible results of second and third weighing is,

 To KEEP ASIDE 1 ball from each pan.